sabinahofmann/homebank-gtk-app/README.md

   $ ./homebank-gtk
 ```

-A main window appears with a menu and two generated examples of confirguation accounts.
+A main window appears with a menu and two generated examples of configuration accounts.

 ![Main window](/docu/main_window.png)

-For the desired report of your bank of choice, you have to create or use an exists
+For the desired report of your bank of choice, you have to create or use an existing
 configuration account.
 Please push the button "Add account", "Edit Account" or "Import CSV".

 ![New account](/docu/add_account.png)

 In edit mode of an configuration account enter the line number in the field "Start line at".
 It stands
 for the start of the entries of your transactions in the exported CSV-file.
-The fields "Date", "Payment", "Tag", "Payee", "Memo", "Amount", "Category" are use
+The fields "Date", "Payment", "Tag", "Payee", "Memo", "Amount", "Category" are used
-to determine the columns in the exported CVS file - more explanations see [HomeBank CSV file format](http://homebank.free.fr/help/misc-csvformat.html)
+to determine the columns in the exported CSV file - more explanations see [HomeBank CSV file format](http://homebank.free.fr/help/misc-csvformat.html)

 ![Edit mode](/docu/edit_mode.png)